nglthu/English_5_1_24/CPU.md

 ## 2. ARM architecture vs x86 Architecture

+In brief: Their difference is different ISAs(Instruction Set Architectures), using different methods of handling the same problem.
+The output will be the same but the way in which we handle a mathematical problem will be different.

+This difference in the ISA affects how many instruction cycles will be performed for any given task affecting the power usage, performance, memory usage, heat generation, and more.

-Change the way how [sets of] instructions have been  commanded and executed.
+In technical terms: Change the way how [sets of] instructions have been  commanded and executed.

 <img src='img/pipelinebranchBehaviourx86.png'>